Highpoint2000/webserver-logger/README.md

 (*) In order to use the blacklist button and option, a file /web/logger/blacklist.txt must be created.
 For example, the frequencies that should not be logged must be: 89,800 89,400 100.80 ...
 They can be written next to or below each other with spaces.

 ## History:

+## Version 1.3f (only works from web server version 1.2.3 - older versions must take the plugin version 1.3d !!!)

+- HTTPS Support for internal CORS PROXY
+- FMLIST Button is only visible if OM_ID is entered
+- FMLIST & FMDX Buttons light up when identification is successful

 ## Version 1.3e (only works from web server version 1.2.3!)